 There are a variety of options out there for how to hang flower pots, including something like this flower pot ring that is sleek and beautiful but a bit pricey.
 Don’t get me wrong, I love this look, but I also love budget-friendly options, and I have a lot of hanging pots!
 So, pot clips it is.

-5 reasons I use pot clips to to hang flower pots on a fence, the deck, and more.
+5 reasons I use pot clips to hang flower pots on a fence, the deck, and more

 You can buy Pot Clips in multipacks online, and the ones I’ve ordered come with their mounting hardware (just a screw that fits perfectly through the holes).
 The clips and screws were both silver.
 You can paint them, but they are mostly hidden behind the pots and plants anyway.